IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-pinning.md

 ## Row Pinning API

 Row pinning is controlled through the `Pinned` input of the `Row`.
-Pinned rows are rendered at the top of the `{ComponentTitle}` by default and stay fixed through vertical scrolling of the unpinned rows in the `{ComponentTitle}` body.
+Pinned rows are rendered at the top of the `{ComponentName}` by default and stay fixed through vertical scrolling of the unpinned rows in the `{ComponentName}` body.

 ```typescript
 this.grid.getRowByIndex(0).pinned = true;